crypto-org-chain/crossfire/getting-started/crossfire.md

 :::

 Congratulations!
-You've successfully setup a Testnet node and performed some of the basic transactions!
+You've successfully setup a node and performed some of the basic transactions!
 You may refer to [Wallet Management](https://chain.crypto.com/docs/wallets/cli.html#chain-maind) for more advanced operations and transactions.

-## Croeseid testnet faucet

-- To interact with the blockchain, simply use the [CRO faucet](https://chain.crypto.com/faucet) to obtain test CRO tokens for performing transactions on the **Croeseid** testnet.
-  - Note that you will need to create an [address](#step-3-1-create-a-new-key-and-address) before using the faucet.